 An estimated 1 in 3 adults with an established credit history — or 77 million people — are so far behind on their debts that their account has been put “in collections.”
 And statistics support that about half of these collection cases involve debt collectors seeking to collect on unpaid medical debt.
 This is a highly stressful situation that many plaintiffs in personal injury cases find themselves in.

 We purchase medical accounts receivables associated with personal injury cases, typically where the plaintiff is uninsured or underinsured.
-We work with medical providers from a variety of specialties related to personal injuries, from imaging, pain management and physical therapy all the way up to neuropsychologists, orthopedists and spine surgeons.
-Whether it’s one bill or many medical bills associated with a catastrophic injury, we purchase these medical bills so the plaintiff can concentrate on recovery and the attorney can concentrate on achieving the best case outcome.
+We work with medical providers from a variety of specialties related to personal injuries, from imaging, pain management, and physical therapy all the way up to neuropsychologists, orthopedists and spine surgeons.
+Whether it’s one bill or many medical bills associated with a catastrophic injury, we may be able to purchase these medical bills so the plaintiff can concentrate on recovery and the attorney can concentrate on achieving the best case outcome.

 All data and information provided on this site is for informational purposes only.
 HMR Funding, LLC, makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.
 Any content regarding legal issues is made available by only the lawyer or law firm providing the information for educational purposes only as well as to offer general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney client relationship between you and the blog/website publisher.
 The blog/website should never be used as a substitute for competent legal advice from a licensed professional attorney in your state.